EiffelWebFramework/EWF/Projects.md

 * _Suggested by **Jocelyn**_
 * _Supervisor_:
 * _Suitability_: TODO
+* _Status_: started, and open for contribution, collaboration, please contact Jocelyn.
 * _Description_: Using EWF, Build a simple CMS (Content Management System) framework and then an example.
 It should provide common features such as:
    - user management  (register, login, lost password -> send email)
    - page editing